 This is a relatively short section of the course.
 Coloured compounds arise in d-block elements due to the splitting in energy of the d sub-levels when ligands surround the central metal ion.
 Understanding that idea is the key to this topic.

 This section of the course is not in itself too conceptually challenging, but there are lots of links to other parts of the course.
-Ensure that you are confident with electronic structure (quantum mechanical model of the atom), know about dative bonds and
+Ensure that you are confident with electronic structure, dative bonds and Lewis acids and bases.

 This section introduces the classification of elements in the periodic table.
 The section has a small amount of content, but some key principles.
-The arrangement of an element in the periodic table allows us to predict its electron configuration (section 2
+The arrangement of an element in the periodic table allows us to predict its electron configuration.